-For those seeking to tame their naturally curly hair without the addition of too many chemicals just might find that the Brazilian blowout just might be for them.
-We will discuss Brazilian blowout cost & before-after photos in this post as we earlier discussed the process, dangers and advantages of the blowout.
+Those seeking to tame their naturally curly hair without the addition of too many chemicals just might find that the Brazilian blowout just might be for them.
+We will discuss Brazilian blowout cost & before-after photos in this post as we discussed the process, dangers, and advantages of the blowout earlier.

 What is a Brazilian Blowout?

 Brazilian blowouts are used to remove frizz, add shine, lock in color and straighten hair.
 While it may not fully straight hair for those, who have a kinky, curly or coily texture, many clients of the Brazilian blowout report hair that is smooth and shiny and easy to manage.

 The Brazilian Blowout is also utilized by those who already have chemically treated or relaxed hair.

 Hair is shampooed and conditioned, then lightly dried before the application of the Brazilian Blowout product to the hair.
 Once the solution is applied, hair is dried with a blow dryer, flat-ironed and then the product is rinsed from the hair.

 Heat is used after applying Brazilian Blowout solution to activate the ingredients of the product.